Raising chicks week 1 to week 6: temperature, feed, and the move to the coop

 Around week 4, supervised outdoor excursions in mild weather (60°F+ daytime, no wind, predator-secured pen) help chicks ambient-acclimate.
 30–60 minutes is enough; keep a heat source in the brooder for the return.

-Weeks 5–6 — feathered, near transition
+Weeks 5–6 — fully feathered, switch to grower

-Week 6+ — coop transition
+Week 6+ — moving to the coop without losing birds

 - Pull the heat lamp by night 3–5 if chicks are sleeping distributed (not piled).

-- Pasty butt (dried feces blocking vent): warm damp washcloth, gentle wipe, vent open.
+- Pasty butt(dried feces blocking vent): warm damp washcloth, gentle wipe, vent open.
 Most common in week 1, often fatal if missed for 24+ hours.
+Of the four problems on this list, this is the one I'd pre-train every new keeper to recognize on sight.

 Frequently asked